-- $^{\circ}$ An average of 70 79 Zero(0) absences, check-ins or check-outs for the class - $^{\circ}$ An average of 80 89 2 absences, check-ins or check-outs for the class - ° An average of 90 and above 3 absences, check-ins or check-outs for the class - Students who received In-School Suspension or have been suspended Out-of-School cannot be exempt at any time during the semester. - ° Students will be penalized for one infraction if multiple infractions occur on the same day. - All absences will be counted toward exemption except school related functions. - Students who receive In-School Suspension or have been suspended Out-of-School cannot be exempt at any time during that semester. - Students who are exempt from an exam will also be exempt from the review period. - A student who is exempt will receive the grade that was computed for exemptions unless he/she opts to take the exam. - ◆ Students in subject-area tested classes can be exempt from the final exam in the course if they meet all exemption requirements AND score the equivalent score of proficiency or meet growth on the comprehensive benchmark exam.
+- $^{\circ}$ An average of 70 79 Zero (0) absences, check-ins or check-outs for the class - $^{\circ}$ An average of 80 89 2 absences, check-ins or check-outs for the class - o An average of 90 and above - 3 absences, check-ins or check-outs for the class - ° Students who received In-School Suspension or have been suspended Out-of-School cannot be exempt at any time during the semester. - ° Students will be penalized for one infraction if multiple infractions occur on the same day. - All absences will be counted when determining exemption except school related functions. - Students who receive In-School Suspension or have been suspended Out-of-School cannot be exempt at any time during that semester. - Students who are exempt from an exam will also be exempt from the review period. - A student who is exempt will receive the grade that was computed for exemptions unless he/she opts to take the exam.